wyne-ybanez/SneakrHead/README.md

 1. Log in to GitHub and locate the GitHub Repository.
 Here is a link for the [repository](https://github.com/wyne-ybanez/SneakrHead)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu.
 Looking towards the right of the page.
 Locate the button "Fork" then click
-3. You should now have a copy of the original repository in your GitHub account
+3. You should now have a copy of the original repository in your GitHub account.

 ****
 ## Credits